cellkmj/cellkmj.github.io/research.markdown

 permalink: /research/
 ---

-We study cell biology in cancer cells.
+We use experimental and theoretical approaches to study cell division and the consequences of cell division errors during normal development and diseases.